 Pretax contributions lower your taxes.
 How it works varies depending on the type of account.

 IRA: If you don’t have a 401(k), an IRA is an excellent way to set money aside for retirement.
-You can also set one up if you have extra money you’d like to put towards retirement after hitting the maximum 401(k) amount.
-If you’re under 50 years old, you can put up to $6,500 and $7,500 if you’re 50 or older in an IRA each year.
+You can also set one up if you have extra money towards retirement after hitting the maximum 401(k) amount.
+If you’re under 50, you can put up to $7,000; if you’re 50 or older, you can put up to $7,500 in an IRA each year.

 Donate to Charity